University of Notre Dame: Administration and academic buildings

 The Main Building serves as the center for the university's administrative offices, including the Office of the President.
 Its golden dome, topped by the statue of Mary, is the campus' most recognizable landmark.
-When the second iteration of the main building burned down in 1879, the third and current structure was built in record time.
 The main building is located on Main Quad (also known as "God Quad"), which is the oldest, most historic, and most central part of campus.
-Behind the main building stand several facilities with administrative purposes and student services, including Carole Sadner Hall, Brownson Hall, and St. Liam's Hall, the campus health center.
+Behind the main building stands several facilities with administrative purposes and student services, including Carole Sadner Hall, Brownson Hall, and St. Liam's Hall, the campus health center.

-There are several religious buildings The current Basilica of the Sacred Heart is on the site of Sorin's original church, which had become too small for the growing college.
+There are several religious buildings.
+The current Basilica of the Sacred Heart is on the site of Sorin's original church, which had become too small for the growing college.
 It is built in French Revival style, with stained glass windows imported from France.
 Luigi Gregori, an Italian painter invited by Sorin to be an artist in residence, painted the interior.
 The basilica also features a bell tower with a carillon.
 Inside the church, there are sculptures by Ivan Meštrović.
-The Grotto of Our Lady of Lourdes, built in 1896, serves as a replica of the original in Lourdes and is a popular spot for prayer and meditation.
+The Grotto of Our Lady of Lourdes, built in 1896, is a replica of the original in Lourdes and is a popular spot for prayer and meditation.
 The Old College building has become one of two seminaries on the campus run by the Congregation of Holy Cross.

 Academic buildings are concentrated in the Center-South and Center-East sections of campus.
-McCourtney Hall, an interdisciplinary research facility, opened its doors for the fall 2016 semester, and ground was broken on the 60000 sqft Walsh Family Hall of Architecture on the south end of campus near the DeBartolo Performing Arts Center opened in fall 2018.
+McCourtney Hall, an interdisciplinary research facility, opened its doors for the fall 2016 semester, and ground was broken on the 60000 sqft Walsh Family Hall of Architecture on the south end of campus near the DeBartolo Performing Arts Center which opened in fall 2018.
 Since 2004, several buildings have been added, including the DeBartolo Performing Arts Center, the Guglielmino Complex, and the Jordan Hall of Science.
 A new engineering building, Stinson-Remick Hall, a new combination Center for Social Concerns/Institute for Church Life building, Geddes Hall, and a law school addition were completed at the same time.
 Many academic buildings were built with a system of libraries, the most prominent of which is the Hesburgh Library, built in 1963 and today containing almost four million books.
-The Stayer Center for Executive Education, which houses the Mendoza College of Business Executive Education Department, opened in March 2013 just South of the Mendoza College of Business building.
+The Stayer Center for Executive Education, which houses the Mendoza College of Business Executive Education Department, opened in March 2013, just south of the Mendoza College of Business building.